chenxyzl/pitaya/docs/features.md

 ## RPCs

 Pitaya has support for RPC calls when in cluster mode, there are two components to enable this, RPC client and RPC server.
-There are currently two options for using RPCs implemented for Pitaya, NATS and gRPC, the default is NATS.
+There are currently two options for using RPCs implemented for Pitaya, NATS, the default is NATS.

 There are two types of RPCs, _Sys_ and _User_.